-Term life insurance is a short term, often affordable, life insurance solution.
+Term life insurance is an affordable life insurance solution.
 This kind of plan is helpful for those concerned about providing for their families or dependents after they pass away, but who may not want to invest in a permanent, long term plan.

 The cost for term insurance is less expensive than permanent policies, as it offers no cash value benefits.
 The premium for coverage is paid each year, and will cover the risk of death benefits for that time period.
 In the event that the policy holder does pass away, beneficiaries receive the death benefits, tax-free.
 Term life insurance comes in several policy types as outlined below: